 Federal Parent PLUS loans are non need-based loans funded by the Department of Education.

 To receive a Federal Parent PLUS loan, your parent(s) must apply for the loan through the Federal Student Aid website.

 Approved loan funds are automatically sent to the University to be applied to the student account.

 See the Federal Student Aid website on PLUS loans for more information and to apply.

 It is in your best interest to complete the Free Application for Federal Student Aid (FAFSA) and apply for any federal student loans for which you are eligible prior to borrowing private loans.

 The lender will automatically notify the University if an application is fully approved and request school certification electronically.
-Loan funds are electronically sent to the Univeristy and applied to your bill, though some lenders will send you a paper check that will require your endorsement.
+Loan funds are electronically sent to the University and applied to your student account, though some lenders will send you a paper check that will require your endorsement.